The Beach Boys: Brand overview

 2021 – today

-The Beach Boys logo appeared on the band’s official website in 2021 and began appearing on albums a year later.
-The band’s name is written in black and divided into two levels: the word “The” at the top and “Beach Boys” below it.
+The Beach Boys logo first appeared on the band’s official website in 2021 and began featuring on albums a year later.
+The band’s name is written in black and divided into two levels: “The” at the top and “Beach Boys” below it.
 The font is unique, with an inverted “e” and holes in both “B’s.”
-Most of the letters are connected to each other.
-The design was inspired by an old emblem created by Dean Torrence in 1976.
+Most of the letters are connected.
+The design draws inspiration from an old emblem created by Dean Torrence in 1976.

-The special font and holes in the “B” letters create a sense of calm and relaxation, just like the band’s music.
-The way the letters are joined together mimics waves, making you think of the beach and having a good time.
-It’s a great way to show what the band represents without even saying anything.
+The special font and holes in the “B” letters evoke a sense of calm and relaxation, mirroring the band’s music.
+The connected letters mimic waves, bringing to mind the beach and good times.
+This design effectively represents the band’s essence without needing any additional explanation.